 So from there, I crawl along the village street, and turn off onto the side road that passes the library and the local plant nursery.
 Past those two is a bridge.

 A narrow bridge.
 Not one lane . . . about a lane and a half . . . and should I find myself on the bridge with an oncoming vehicle, I hold my breath and, knowing that one inadvertently steers toward the object of one's gaze, dare not even cast a glance in the direction of the other vehicle.
 The other driver and I each hug our sides of the bridge and we both make ourselves very small and pass within inches of each other and then I'm off up the hill.
-The whole hill road is winding and narrow, with short intervals between SQUIGGLY ROAD signs
+The whole hill road is winding and narrow, with short intervals between SQUIGGLY ROAD signs.

 It's a pretty road, your basic farm-track-with-pavement, and the travel time is no longer than my usual when I take the interstate between home and Small Pond.
 As the days of road destruction/construction go by, I believe many people are following my lead.
 There seem to be many more of us, daily, squiggling along the bends, floating down the dips, clambering up again.